atomdrift-project/cleave/README.md

   <img src="media/logo.svg" alt="cleave" width="240">
 </p>

 cleave answers one question — *what can this program do?* It extracts capabilities from binaries, source, and archives, scoring each against **[50,000+ behavior rules](https://codeberg.org/atomdrift/cleave-traits)** aligned to [MBC](https://github.com/MBCProject/mbc-markdown) and [ATT&CK](https://attack.mitre.org/).
-Built for supply-chain and malware triage — useful standalone, and designed from day one to be embedded in other open-source or commercial software via its stable JSON contract.
+Built for supply-chain and malware triage — useful standalone, and designed to be embedded in other open-source or commercial software via JSON. cleave is designed to be the kind of feature extractor you'd want to plug into an ML pipeline *wink wink*.

 Apache-2.0, no telemetry.

 ![screenshot](media/screenshot.png)